vives-project-xp/GreenhouseWaterkersAI/ReadMe.md

 ## Guide
 This section describes the exact steps to take to make this project yourself!
 ### Dataset creation
-To create a dataset of watercress you need to plant the watercress.
-We recommend planting the watercress in a small container and label the container with the day you planted the watercress.
-This way, you can easily keep track of the age of the watercress.
-We used regular soil and watered the watercress every day by spraying water on it, make sure the soil is always moist.
-The watercress needs to be placed in a spot where there is indirect sunlight and a temperature between 10 and 20°C.
-After planting the watercress, you need to take pictures of the watercress every day.
-Take pictures of the watercress from different angles and distances.
-We recommend taking pictures of the watercress from the top, side, and bottom.
-This way, you can easily see the growth of the watercress.
-Try to take the pictures at the same time every day.
-Save the pictures in a folder with the day you took the pictures as the name of the folder.
-For example, if you took pictures of the watercress on the first day, save the pictures in a folder called "day 1".
-We took pictures of the watercress with different phones and saved the pictures on a hard drive.
-We took pictures of the watercress every day for 20 days.
-Now you have a dataset of watercress that you can use to train your model.
+To build a dataset for watercress growth, you'll need to start by planting the watercress!
+Here’s a step-by-step guide to set up your experiment and capture high-quality data:
+1) Planting the watercress
+   - **Materials**: Watercress seeds, a small container, soil, water, and a spray bottle.
+   - **Planting**: Fill the container with soil and sprinkle the seeds on top.
+Cover the seeds with a thin layer of soil and mist them with water.
+Keep the soil moist by misting it daily.
+   - **Light & Temperature**: Place the container in indirect sunlight at a temperature between 10-20°C.
+2) Capturing the data
+    - **Materials**: A camera (phone or camera), a tripod, and a notebook.
+    - **Setup**: Place the camera on a tripod to ensure consistent framing and lighting conditions.
+Position the camera so that the watercress is in the center of the frame.
+Take pictures from multiple angles to capture the growth of the watercress.
+    - **Capture**: Take pictures of the watercress every day at the same time to ensure consistency.
+    - **Notes**: Keep a notebook to record the date and time of each picture to track the growth of the watercress.
+3) Data organization
+    - **Folders**: Create a folder for each day of the experiment (e.g., day 0, day 1, day 2, etc.).
+Save the images from each day in the corresponding folder.
+    - **Naming**: Name the images with a unique identifier to track the growth of the watercress (e.g., day0_001.jpg, day1_001.jpg, etc.).
+4) Duration
+    - **Timeline**: Capture images of the watercress every day for 20 days to track its growth over time.

+By following these steps, you can create a dataset of watercress growth that can be used to train a machine learning model to predict the age of the watercress based on its appearance.

 ### Labeling | [Labelbox](https://labelbox.com/)
 After creating a dataset of watercress, you need to label the images.
 We used Labelbox to label the images.